UCLeuvenLimburg/advanced-programming-topics/fp/loops.md

 What about the recursion we talked about above?
 Surely you haven't forgotten about that.

-In order to use `Map`, `Select` and `Reduce`, they of course need to be defined.
+In order to use `Map`, `Select` and `Reduce`, they of course need to be defined first.
-To define them using a functional style, we need recursion.
+To define them using a functional style, it's been established we need recursion.
-Fortunately for you, in most languages, these functions are already defined, as well as many similar ones.
+Fortunately for you, in most languages, these functions are part of the library, as well as many similar ones.
+No need to implement them yourselves.

-Even if they were not already available, there's actually no real need to make their implementation functional.
+However, even if they were not already available, there's actually no real need to make their implementation functional.
 What matters is that, from the outside, they *appear* to be functional, meaning that if the implementation relies on state, this fact must remain hidden.

+Consider Haskell which enforces a purely functional style: you cannot cheat and hide some imperative stuff in your implementations, as there are no imperative building blocks whatsoever.
+Yet, internally, Haskell must compile to machine code, which is imperative at its core.
+The point is that Haskell builds an abstraction layer above the machine level, one in which everything *appears* to be functional.